 I’m probably supposed to come up with something clever and funny, but I can’t really think of anything.
 I don’t know.
 I try to be an open book, but you can’t always be an open book.
 “You can’t judge a book by its pages,” as Gary Dell’Abate from The Howard Stern Show would say.

-MethodShop.com is celebrating its 15th anniversary this year.
-Do you have any special words or a shout out for us as we embark on our 16th year?
+MethodShop is celebrating its 15th anniversary this year.
+Do you have any special words or a shout-out for us as we embark on our 16th year?

-26 Million Copies of “Nevermind,” have been sold since the album was released in 1991.
-It’s very likely that you have the “most seen genitalia” in history; more than porn legend Ron Jeremy.
-Have you ever thought about that?
+Almost 30 million copies of “Nevermind,” have been sold since the album was first released in 1991.
+It’s very likely that you have the “most seen male genitalia” in history; more than porn legend Ron Jeremy.
+Have you ever thought about how many people have seen you naked?

 Yeah, I have thought about that.
 It’s kind of like being a secret porn star, but not really.
 But it’s not even porn!
-It’s more of like the Farrah Fawcett poster.
-I kind of got thrown into that category, of being a sex icon but more of like an alternative rock icon.
+It’s more like a Farrah Fawcett poster.
+I kind of got thrown into that category, of being a sex icon, but more of like an alternative rock icon.
 So, I feel like I try to hold down that image pretty well, and I’ll just keep on holding it down; being that alternative rock porn star rock icon.

 Do you have anything else to add?